 So, what does an online ASSW look like?
 A preliminary ASSW2020 Online Schedule (including Science for a Sustainable Arctic, IASC Working Group Meetings, IASC Council and more | Calendar, List, and Overview) has been posted here, and updated information is expected to be posted by 23 March at the latest.

 We expect more content to be shared online (via video, audio, and presentation materials).
 We expect to use a lot of Zoom meetings for interactions – so get your webcam and headset ready!
 Some meetings will happen more than once in order to accommodate people in distant timezones – for other meetings, you might have to wake up a little early or stay online a little later than usual.

 There will still be online spaces for networking and making new connections: in order to make this easier for you, we have prepared a list of ASSW2020 attendees (that have provided GDPR consent) and their contacts.
 Take a look at the list here, add yourself with this form, and feel free to suggest one-on-one and small group online meetings during ASSW2020!

 For areas with reduced/expensive internet bandwidth, we aim to provide phone dial-in options, too.
 We would very much welcome working with distributed partners to host ASSW “hubs” around the Arctic.
-Please email if you would be interested in being such a partner.
+Please email info [AT] assw2020 [DOT] is if you would be interested in being such a partner.